uhudlukey/ReactSpFxPnP/README.md

 - Added SPFX react controls npm install @pnp/spfx-controls-react --save --save-exact
 - Added Office-Fabric-UI
 - Committed to GitHub!
+- Added people picker for Academic Lead
+- Added toggles for 'Instructed Before' and 'Quick Response Required'

+### Changed

+- Changed order of input elements to be inline with planned form

 ---
 # How do I make a good changelog?